mfdsouzajr/-Comparing-sorting-algorithms/README.md

 #### Final words

 That's it, guys.
-I hope you enjoyed this extremely simple application, which served as the basis for one of my university studies involving sorting algorithms.
+This extremely simple application served as the basis for one of my university studies involving sorting algorithms.
+I hope you enjoyed!
+Bye.